vapurrmaid/vapurrmaid.github.io/README.md

 ## What is Vapurrmaid

 Vapurrmaid is the name that Grey adopted as an internet alias and DJ name.
-But also we're all each other and one, so Vapurrmaid is everything contextual to existence from Grey's perspective.
+It does not stem from a particular meaning, other than its contextually bound to Grey's perception of the world at the time in which it was conceived.

 ## When is Vapurrmaid

-Vapurrmaid was born in '91, but didn't surface until ~2015.
+Vapurrmaid was born in '91, but the name didn't surface until ~2015.

 ## Where is Vapurrmaid